cmdlucas/react-image-select-pv/README.md

 Can be useful when you want the images to be shown in a separate component in your application.

+##### reset [boolean] (optional) - default: false

+Instructs the component to reset the data loaded.
+This affects images in preview as well as the errors currently on the screen. **Cannot** have any effect when the component initially renders.

 ##### hide [boolean] (optional) - default: false

 Decides whether `<ImageSelectPreview />` component should be active or not.
 Disables every other functionality when set to `true`.